 The Pharaoh had first agreed to let them go, while they moved from Ramesses to Succoth and then to Etham on the edge of the desert, led by a pillar of cloud by day and a pillar of fire by night.
 Then God told Moses to turn back and camp by the sea at Pi-hahiroth, between Migdol and Baal-zephon.
 In the meantime the Pharaoh changed his mind and did pursue the Israelites with war chariots, overtaking them at Pi-hahiroth.
 We don’t know where Pi-hahiroth was, but possibly it was close to Suez, right there was a fording passage to get to the other side.

 Moses raised his staff and the Sea was parted by God.
 The Israelites walked on the exposed ground and crossed to the other side, while the Egyptian army pursuing them ended badly, because the sea closed again, drowning them.
-The wheels of their chariots had been stuck in the wet sands.
+The wheels of their chariots were stuck in the wet sands.

 Several theories had been put forward to explain the parting of the sea, the most common one is connected with the strong easterly wind mentioned in the Bible.
 A possible parting of waters had been demonstrated possible scientifically but not at the north end of the Red Sea/Gulf of Suez, rather on the Mediterranean coast, at the Lake of Tanis.
 The Lake of Tanis is a coastal lagoon fed by the Pelusiac branch of the Nile.
 Scientific modelling had demonstrated that, under a wind set down of 28ms-1, could open up a 3-4-kilometer-long land bridge which would remain open for around four hours.
 Perhaps Moses knew about it and camped there waiting for the right atmospheric conditions to cross.
 Then when the winds ceased in about 4 minutes the waters did rise by a couple of meters.